w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/adjustable-text-colors.md

 * part of an inactive Interactive element,
 * pure decoration,
 * not visible to anyone,
-* part of a picture that contains significant other visual content,
+* part of a picture that includes significant other visual content,
 * part of a logo.
 :::